josephhussellAI/dynamous-coolify/README.md

 *   It's quiet.
 *   It fits on a bookshelf.
 *   But it is *not* a supercomputer.
+*   It is perfect for a person starting out who can't afford a large overhead cost for services. (me)
+*   And let's be honest I already Own it and it needs put to good use.

 ### 2. The AI Strategy (Orchestration vs. Compute)
 I faced a choice: buy a $2,000 GPU to run a local LLM that makes my lights dim when it thinks, or find a smarter way.
 I chose the latter.